elcorto/imagecluster/README.rst

 similar images are put together in a cluster.
 The threshold for what counts as similar is defined by a similar index (again, see ``calc.cluster()``).

-The index can be thought of as the allowed *dissimilarity* or a similarity tolerance.
-A small index means to put only very similar images in one cluster.
-The extreme case 0.0 means to allow zero dissimilarity and thus to put each image in a cluster of size 1.
-In contrast, large values imply less strict clustering and will put more but less similar images in a cluster.
-A value of 1.0 is equal to putting all images in one single cluster (all images are treated as equal).
+The index (0...1) defines the minimum required similarity that images must have in order to be clustered together.
+A high index means to put only very similar images in one cluster.
+The extreme case of similarity index 1 means to require 100% similarity and thus to put each image in a cluster of size 1 (unless there are completely equal images).
+In contrast, low values imply low required similarity.
+This results in less strict clustering which will put more but less similar images in a cluster.
+A value of 0 (zero required similarity) is equal to putting all images in one single cluster since all images are treated as equal.

 Tests
 =====